civican/legisinfo/42-1/bills/C-59/bill_text.md

 ### Section 44

-The Establishment may disclose, to persons or classes of persons designated under section `46`, information that could be used to identify a Canadian or a person in Canada and that has been used, analysed or retained under an authorization issued under subsection `27`(1), if the Establishment concludes that the disclosure is essential to international affairs, defence, security or cybersecurity.
+The Establishment may disclose, to persons or classes of persons designated under section `46`, information that could be used to identify a Canadian or a person in Canada and that has been used, analysed or retained under an authorization issued under subsection 27(1) **or 41(1)**, if the Establishment concludes that the disclosure is essential to international affairs, defence, security or cybersecurity.

 ### Section 45

-  **(1)** The Establishment may disclose, to persons or classes of persons designated under section `46`, information that has been acquired, used or analysed in the course of activities carried out under the cybersecurity and information assurance aspect of its mandate, if the Establishment concludes that the disclosure is necessary to help protect
+  **(1)** The Establishment may disclose, to persons or classes of persons designated under section 46, information **relating to a Canadian or a person in Canada** that has been acquired, used or analysed in the course of activities carried out under the cybersecurity and information assurance aspect of its mandate, if the Establishment concludes that the disclosure is necessary to help protect

     federal institutions' electronic information and information infrastructures; or